roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Modules

 Many of the Fomantic UI modules rely on javascript to work, and this in turn relies on JQuery.
-The sveltised versions wrap this in a simple format that abstracts the need for using JQuery in your Svelte code.
+The sveltised versions wrap this in a simple format that removes the need to use JQuery in your Svelte code.
 These modules, if used in ordinary Javascript, need to be initialised before they will work.
 This is done automatically for you.

 ### The `update` function

-Two functions are supplied that enable the sending of behaviors and data to a module, and are imported from the `svelte-fomantic-ui` node_module.
+Two functions are supplied that enable the sending of behaviors and data to a module, and are imported from `svelte-fomantic-ui`.
 The first is the `update` function:

 ```html
 <script lang="ts">